 g.
 Surface currents—R. Lumpkin, F. Bringas, and G. Goni

 This section describes variations of ocean surface currents, transports, and associated features, such as rings, inferred from surface currents.
 Surface currents are obtained from in situ (a global array of drogued drifters and regional mooring arrays) and satellite (altimetry and wind stress) observations.
 Transports are derived from a combination of sea surface height anomaly (from altimetry) and climatological hydrography.
-See the State of the Climate in 2011 report for details of these calculations.
+See Lumpkin et al. (2011) for details of these calculations.
 Zonal surface current anomalies are calculated with respect to a 1993–2020 climatology and are discussed below for individual ocean basins.

 1) Pacific Ocean

 In 2021, zonal geostrophic currents in the equatorial Pacific exhibited annual mean westward current anomalies of 6–8 cm s-1 from 150ºE–100ºW (Fig. 3.18a), 1ºS–3.5ºN, associated with the 2021 La Niña (see Section 4b).
 In the same longitude range, westward anomalies of 4–5 cm s-1 at 4º–6ºS indicated a strengthened South Equatorial Current.
 The 2018–20 northward shift of the North Equatorial Countercurrent (NECC) was not observed in 2021.
-Because westward anomalies were larger through most of 2020, the 2021 minus 2020 difference map (Fig. 3.18b) shows weak eastward equatorial anomalies.
+Because westward anomalies were larger through most of 2020, 2021 minus 2020 differences (Fig. 3.18b) show weak eastward equatorial anomalies.

 Westward anomalies exceeding 20 cm s-1 were present in the western equatorial (150ºE–170ºW, 1ºS–1ºN) Pacific in December–February (Fig. 3.19a); in this longitude band, westward currents were anomalously strong from 7ºS–3ºN.
-In March–May, eastward anomalies of 10-20 cm s-1 developed across the basin at 3ºS–2ºN, leading the transition from La Niña to ENSO-neutral SST anomalies the following season (see Section 4b).
+In March–May, eastward anomalies of 10–20 cm s-1 developed across the basin at 3ºS–2ºN, leading the transition from La Niña to ENSO-neutral SST anomalies the following season (see Section 4b).
 The equatorial anomalies reversed again in June–August, exceeding 10 cm s-1 westward from 1ºS–3ºN across the basin with zonally-averaged maxima of 14 cm s-1 on the equator and at 2ºN, again leading the development of La Niña SST anomalies the following season.
 North of this pattern, eastward anomalies of 5–8 cm s-1 were associated with an accelerated NECC during June–August.
 Both anomaly patterns persisted in September–November, with the westward equatorial anomalies strengthening to 20–25 cm s-1 at 0.5ºS–1.5ºN.

+In the northwest Pacific, zonal current anomalies of ±20 cm s-1 bracketing 35.5ºN (Fig. 3.18a) indicated a 2021 northward shift of up to 2º latitude of the Kuroshio extension, consistent with anomalously warm ocean heat content anomalies north of the climatological path of the Kuroshio (Fig. 3.4a) and perhaps associated with heat flux anomalies in the region (Fig. 3.11a).

 2) Indian Ocean

-Annually-averaged zonal currents in the Indian Ocean were close to their 1993–2020 climatological averages, with very weak (2–4 cm s-1) eastward anomalies from 8ºS to the equator across most of the basin (Fig. 3.18a).
-Because eastward anomalies in this latitude range were significantly stronger (10–20 cm s-1) in 2020, the 2021 minus 2020 difference map (Fig. 3.18b) exhibits negative anomalies of ~15 cm s-1 across the basin.
+Annually averaged zonal currents in the Indian Ocean were close to their 1993–2020 climatological averages, with very weak (2–4 cm s-1) eastward anomalies from 8ºS to the equator across most of the basin (Fig. 3.18a).
+Because eastward anomalies in this latitude range were significantly stronger (10–20 cm s-1) in 2020, 2021 minus 2020 differences (Fig. 3.18b) exhibit negative anomalies of ~15 cm s-1 across the basin.
 During December–February (Fig. 3.19a), eastward anomalies of 10–20 cm s-1 were present across the basin from 2 to 6ºS; these were replaced by westward anomalies of 3–7 cm s-1 in March–May (Fig. 3.19b) that disappeared by June–August (Fig. 3.19c).
 Eastward anomalies of 10–20 cm s-1 developed in the central basin at 70–85ºE, 4.5ºS–0.5ºN in September–November (Fig. 3.19d), with peak values of 20 cm s-1 at 1ºS reflecting an acceleration of the seasonal eastward Southwest Monsoon Current.